Showing all 2 results

 It is too dangerous to mix up Ambien with alcohol.
-When you take Ambien with alcohol, you may feel dizziness, confusion, sleepiness, depressed breathing, or some serious reaction of the mixture.
+When you take Ambien with alcohol, you may feel dizziness, confusion, sleepiness, depressed breathing, or some serious reaction to the mixture.

-Since Ambien contains in itself many side-effects, so the risk raises when it mixed up with alcohol by increasing the intensity of side-effects.
+Since Ambien contains in itself many side effects, so the risk raises when it is mixed up with alcohol by increasing the intensity of side effects.
 Some people mix alcohol with Ambien to find some special effects.
 After mixing Ambien and alcohol, sleep, as a result, is not a typical natural sleep.

 Due to this reason, they feel lazy, irritated, weak, confused, and extremely slow breathing in the morning after waking up.
 More consumption of Ambien alcohol or continuous use of both may give some unexpected and serious results.
 Since Ambien is prescribed by doctors, it does not mean that it is safe to use like other drugs.